opendata-swiss/ckan-embed/README.md

 ## Usage notes

 This script can be used with any [CKAN](http://ckan.org) portal.
-It exposes a ck module which has a datasets function.
+It exposes a `CKANembed` module with several functions.
 The first parameter is the DOM container into which the widget should be loaded, the second parameter a fully qualified URL to the target CKAN portal, and the third can be a free text search query (for example, "statistik").

 Project dependencies include [jQuery](https://www.npmjs.com/package/jquery), [Underscore](https://www.npmjs.com/package/underscore), [ckan](https://www.npmjs.com/package/ckan).